a woman sitting at a table with a laptop and a book research religious cult programming

 These tactics are based on well-established psychological principles, rooted in the work of B.F.
 Skinner and Ivan Pavlov, both pioneers in the field of behaviorism.

-Religious cults have found ways to manipulate these natural human responses in order to condition obedience and dependency, often using a combination of the two conditioning methods listed below.
+Religious cults have found ways to manipulate these natural human responses in order to condition obedience and dependency.

 Reconciling Cognitive Dissonance

-Another key element of group conditioning is cognitive dissonance, a psychological state where you experience discomfort due to holding two conflicting beliefs simultaneously.
+Another key element of group conditioning is cognitive dissonance, a psychological state first described by Leon Festinger (1957) where you experience discomfort due to holding two conflicting beliefs simultaneously.

 For instance, if you were to encounter external information that contradicts the group’s teachings, you’d likely experience cognitive dissonance.